 In historic Mad River Valley, Sugarbush Resort has 111 trails and 3 terrain parks with 484 acres of trails for all skill levels, including 36 trails and 21 glades marked expert.
 A reputation for great grooming and snowmaking practices complements natural terrain that lends itself well to some wonderfully diverse runs!
 Of Sugarbush’s expansive 4000+ acre terrain, 2000 of those acres are known as Slide Brook Basin, offering backcountry fun for those both skilled and adventurous enough to go off on their own.

-There’s more to Sugarbush Resort than just skiing and snowboarding, too; snowshoeing gives an opportunity for exercise and relaxation out in the still winter forests, and specialty Cabin Cat Adventures include a Sunset Groomer Ride to the top of Lincoln Peak, a trip to the top of Gadd Peak for Allyn’s Lodge Fireside Dining, and Sunrise First Tracks, where you get to hitch a ride up with a Cabin Cat they call the Lincoln Limo and ride the untouched runs before the lifts even start running for the day!
+There’s more to this popular VT ski resort than just skiing and snowboarding, too; snowshoeing gives an opportunity for exercise and relaxation out in the still winter forests, and specialty Cabin Cat Adventures include a Sunset Groomer Ride to the top of Lincoln Peak, a trip to the top of Gadd Peak for Allyn’s Lodge Fireside Dining, and Sunrise First Tracks, where you get to hitch a ride up with a Cabin Cat they call the Lincoln Limo and ride the untouched runs before the lifts even start running for the day!
 If you want a little break from the slopes, a visit to the Sugarbush Health and Recreation Center gives you access to a fitness center, classes, hot tubs, sauna, steam room, pools, and a rock-climbing gym.
 What more could you possibly want?

 Smugglers’ Notch Resort